-Our version of the ‘one for one’ business model recognises the need to donate good quality food across the UK and help people to learn how to cook/save money.
-That’s why we run a mixture of market trading events, cookery/budgeting workshops and sell online.
+Our version of the one-for-one business model recognises the need to donate good quality food across the UK and help people to learn how to cook and save money.
+That’s why we run a mixture of market trading events, cookery and budgeting workshops and sell online.
 We are keen to ensure that we donate food in the most efficient way and this is something we are prioritising as we aim to scale up.

 What are your plans for the future?